cmaurini/nonlinear-elastica/README.md

 The beam minimizes the energy:

-- Bending energy with inelastic curvature `k0`
+- Bending energy with inelastic curvature
 - Work of vertical and axial tip forces

-Inextensibility is enforced via nonlinear constraints on the tangent vector.
+Inextensibility is enforced via nonlinear constraints between the orientation of the tangent vector and the derivative of the position vector.

 ## 📦 Installation